swampservers/fatkid/README.md

 - Map-specific Lua (such as dodgeball spawning and traffic cars): Add your code to a folder with the map name as shown [here](https://github.com/swampservers/fatkid/tree/master/gamemodes/fatkid/gamemode/maps).
 Gamemode variables such as barricade health can be defined for your map in it's respective init.lua file.
 - Props: When the fat kid uses his stun attack, all nearby prop_physics will be unfrozen and have some force added.
 Using frozen prop_physics can make your map more exciting.
 - General practices: Don't make areas too big and open; it makes it too easy for skinny kids to shoot the skeletons.
 Try to make sure there are at least two ways for skeletons to get to any area to prevent them from getting bored of running through a single doorway and dying over and over.
+- BSP Filenames must start with "fatkid_" in order to appear in the mapvote panel.
+This is cap sensitive, so "fatkid_" must all be lowercase.

 # Credits